-- Encourage the Host Family to enforce an isolation protocol for this member of the household, as described in guidelines and mandates from National, State, Provincial and Local government and public health authorities. - 2.
-Work closely with the Host Family to make sure they have the resources to support this situation. - 3.
-Discuss the possibility of moving Student to the Backup Host Family. - 4.
+1. Encourage the Host Family to enforce an isolation protocol for this member of the household, as described in guidelines and mandates from National, State, and Local government and public health authorities.

+- 2. Work closely with the Host Family to make sure they have the resources to support this situation. - 3.
+Discuss the possibility of moving Student to the Backup Host Family if the family member is hospitalized or can no longer care for the exchange student. - 4.
 Report initial status to District RYE Health & Safety Team, Natural Parents and Sponsor District Chair. - 5.
-Monitor Student and Host Family status daily for 15 days and weekly thereafter provided that this report may be incorporated into the YEAH database. - 6.
+Monitor Student and Host Family status on a daily basis for 15 days and weekly thereafter. - 6.
 Report status and status changes to District RYE Health & Safety Team, Natural Parents and Sponsor District Chair.